External Federation: 7 Problems And How You Can Fix Them

 Check it out below:

-If you want to be one of the first to add a universal channel between your team collaboration apps, try your first universal channel free.
+If you want to be one of the first to add a universal channel between your team collaboration apps, try your first three universal channels free.